apache/arrow/docs/source/developers/guide/tutorials/python_tutorial.rst

 This tutorial is different from the :ref:`step_by_step` as we will be working on a specific case.
-This tutorial is not meant as a step by step guide.
+This tutorial is not meant as a step-by-step guide.

 **Lets start!**

 Set up
 ------

-Lets setup the Arrow repository.
+Let's setup the Arrow repository.
 We presume here that Git is already installed.
 Otherwise please see the :ref:`set-up` section.

 Once the `Apache Arrow repository <https://github.com/apache/arrow>`_